arnov20/PyTXT/README.md

 - Change font size

-..And that's pretty much it!
+..and that's pretty much it!
 Please tell me what I can improve so better versions are created, this is only the first version